 similar to Lemma \ref{lem:Gateaux} hence we have obtained the necessary conditions for NE.
 Notice that since every solution of \eqref{eq:costate} also satisfies the relation \eqref{eq:FB_adjoint}, every OLNE satisfies the necessary conditions for NE.
 This analysis is similar to the analysis of \cite{bacsar1998dynamic} (Chapter 6.2) between Open-loop (OL) and Feedback (FB) NE for deterministic $N$-player LQ games, but there it has been shown that OL (non-adapted) and FB NE are not related, that is one cannot be derived from the other. \end{proof}

-\subsection{Proof of Theorem \ref{thm:CLNE}}
+\section{Proof of Theorem \ref{thm:CLNE}}

-\begin{proof} We will solve for the NE of the GS-MFTG using the discrete-time Hamilton-Jacobi-Isaacs (HJI) equations \cite{bacsar1998dynamic}.
+\textbf{[Closed-loop Analysis of GS-MFTG]} We will solve for the NE of the GS-MFTG using the discrete-time Hamilton-Jacobi-Isaacs (HJI) equations \cite{bacsar1998dynamic}.
 We will solve the problem of finding NE $(\mcv^{i*})_{i \in [N]}$.
 The procedure for computing $(\bmcu^{i*})_{i \in [N]}$ is similar, and hence is omitted.
 We first introduce the following backwards recursive equations

 and the matrices $Z^i_t$ are determined as follows,

 where $F_t = A_t - \sum_{i=1}^N B^i_t K^{i*}_t$ and $\bF_t = \tA_t - \sum_{i=1}^N \tB^i_t \bK^{i*}_t$.
 We start by writing down the discrete-time Hamilton-Jacobi-Isaacs (HJI) equations \cite{bacsar1998dynamic} in order to find the set of controls $(\mcv^{i*})_{i \in [N]}$: